kaandedeoglu/kaandedeoglu.github.io/_posts/2015-08-04-Noluyo-TV-Guide.md

 ---

-Here's a video of the TV Guide I built for the last app I built, it's a Turkish Beamly/Viggle, a tv companion app about shows and movies.
+Here's a video of the TV Guide I built for the last app I worked on.
+It's a Turkish Beamly/Viggle, a TV companion app about shows and movies.

 I really like how the whole view turned out.
 It uses a UITableView, UIView spring animations, and a lot of view shuffling and custom logic.
 Let me know if you're interested and I'll make a longer post explaining how it all works..